l-aldarondo/PyBer_Analysis/README.md

 ## Analysis
 ### Exploratory analysis
-As part of our exploratory analysis we created some basic charts to visualize and obtain a better understanding of our dataset.
-First we created a pie chart Fig 1.1, by analyzing this image we can see that there were 3 city types: **Urban, Suburban, Rural**
+As part of our exploratory analysis, we created some basic charts to visualize and obtain a better understanding of our dataset.
+First, we created a pie chart Fig 1.1.
+By analyzing this image we can see that there were 3 city types: **Urban, Suburban, Rural**

 <br/>